-On my last day in Italy, me and Jenna decided it would be worth it to spend 4 hours on a train just so we could take pictures in front of the Leaning Tower of Pisa.
+On my last day in Italy, Jenna and I decided it would be worth it to spend 4 hours on a train just so we could see the Leaning Tower of Pisa.
 That may sound a little crazy, but let me assure you it was totally worth it.

 My first thought when I saw the tower was literally “Wow, it really is leaning.”
 So intelligent, I know.
 I guess I was really impressed with the degree to which it was leaning.